invertedv/testGo/docs/approach.md

 ## Approach

-### The App
+### It's an App

 goMortgage is an app.
 You create a text file (*.gom) that instructs goMortgage what to do.
 Want to change the model structure?
 Change the source data?
 Change the features in the model?
 Change the sampling scheme?
 These are easy changes to your .gom file.
-There's no need to hack into your code, hoping that the changes won't cause some unintended consequences.
+There's no need to hack into your code, create a bunch of new tests and hope that the changes won't cause some unintended consequences.

 The output of a goMortgage run is placed in a directory you specify.
 This includes your .gom file, a log file, a summary from the data build, the cost curves from the model build, and all graphical assessments of the model.
 Other outputs are saved to ClickHouse tables.

+### One-stop Shopping

+goMortgage handles the entire process.
+It will

+- build the dataset
+- build the model
+- assess the model

 ### Data